-In Malawi, the rules of the road usually don’t count—especially when you’re sharing the asphalt with a few hundred kilograms of beef.
-These are the moments where our journey ground to a halt, and I realised I was on their time, not mine.
+In Malawi, the rules of the road usually don’t count—especially when you’re sharing the roads and bridges with a few hundred kilograms of beef.
+These are the moments where my journey ground to a halt, and I realised I was on their time, not mine.

 Bovine bottlenecks.